 Challenge level: 3 out of 5

 No kayaking experience is needed and we’ll kick off with a day of training and wilderness preparation.
-Then we head our compasses West and navigate as a team across the pristine waters of Lake Livojärvi.
+Then, we'll head our compasses East and navigate as a team across the pristine waters of Lake Livojärvi.